forter/security-101-for-saas-startups/readme.md

 * If you got hacked it would most likely start with an employee clicking a link in a phishing email.
 As one of your fund startup activities play [phishing quiz](https://www.google.com/search?q=Phishing%2520Quiz)

-* Stop using email attachements.
-Employees that are used to opening email attachements are the first ones to accidently install a malware.
+* Stop using email attachments.
+Employees that are used to opening email attachments are the first ones to accidently install a malware.
 Document sharing is Google Drive, or if you are in a regulatory environment then[ Box that are more expensive](https://www.box.com/security/it-admin-controls).

 * For other internal communication use Slack.
 Email is for contacting customers and vendors.